simbricks/simbricks/doc/user/quickstart.rst

 If you are planning on making changes to the implementation of SimBricks components, you may next want to make sure you can build SimBricks from source.
-For instructions, refer to our `Quick Start section in the README
-<https://github.com/simbricks/simbricks#quick-start>`_.
-We recommend diving into
-our :ref:`sec-devel` for learning about the SimBricks architecture, internals, and APIs.
+For instructions, refer to :simbricks-repo:`#quick-start`.
+We recommend diving into our :ref:`sec-devel` for learning about the SimBricks architecture, internals, and APIs.

 If you run into problems please refer to :ref:`sec-troubleshoot-getting-help`.